 After selecting a bike, You’ll want to make a few upgrades to make it more comfortable for touring.
 A few changes you may want to make include:

 - Install road tires.
 Old mountain bikes usually come with 2.5 inch wide knobby tires.
 These work fine off-road but just slow you down on road.
 Swap these out for some touring tires to increase efficiency and reduce the likelihood of flats.
-One of the most popular options is the Schwalbe Marathon HS Wire Bead Tire.
+One of the most popular options is the Schwalbe Marathon HS.
 They come in widths ranging from 1.25 inch to 2 inch.
 I have 26X1.5 tires on my bike.

 - Swap out the handlebars or install bar-ends.
 Mountain bikes usually come with flat bars.
 The problem with these is that they only offer one hand position.
 While touring, it’s useful to have a second hand position.
 This improves comfort during long rides.
-The simple solution is to install some bar ends like the Profile Designs Boxer Bar Ends.
+The simple solution is to install some bar ends.
 Alternatively, you could install different handlebars.
 Trekking bars are a popular option.

 - Install fenders.
 These help to keep you, your bike, and your gear clean while cycling on wet roads.
 They can also increase the life of your drivetrain by keeping it cleaner.